PirateFX is fascinated by the beauty of the mandarin dragonet and enjoys sharing information about this challenging fish.

 Use a Large, Well-Established Tank

+The easiest solution is to house them in a well-established 75-gallon or larger aquarium that is full of copepods.
+This, then, requires no feeding as the mandarin will simply graze on the existing copepod populations.
 Smaller tanks cannot have large enough populations to feed a mandarin long-term.
 They'll be wiped out in a matter of weeks.

 Train Your Mandarin to Accept Prepared Foods